NLP for Inside Sales

 An 18% increase in sales was seen in the first hour!
-And all we did was change one line that the callers were saying!
-That is the power of a well-delivered NLP telemarketing script.
+And all we did was change one line that the callers were saying.
+That is the power of a well-delivered engineered script.

-It should also be no surprise that with planning and training, sales campaigns using telemarketing scripts engineered for psychological impact produce as much as 70% increases over non-engineered telemarketing scripts.
+It should also be of no surprise that with planning and training, sales campaigns using scripts engineered for psychological impact produce as much as 15-35% increases over non-engineered scripts.

-Lakin Associates' Message Engineering incorporates the science and art of NLP (neurolinguistic programming) to strengthen the power of the message in telemarketing scripts.
-Using concepts such as embedded messages, vocal mirroring, and predicate mixing, engineered telemarketing scripts enable a message to be delivered with more impact and better productivity than traditional telemarketing scripts.
+Dr. Lakin’s scripts (based on skills seen in The Unfair Advantage: Sell with NLP!) incorporate the science and art of NLP (neurolinguistic programming) to strengthen the power of what the seller says in a sales call.
+Using concepts such as embedded commands, vocal mirroring, personal referencing, and predicate mixing as well as forward movement toward a process step, engineered scripts enable a message to be delivered with more impact and better productivity than traditional scripts.

 Later, a cellular phone sales campaign was floundering.
 It was using a traditional telemarketing script.
 Sales had dropped to less than one per hour per caller.
 A change in the opening statement immediately increased sales by 30%.

-Other campaigns by the same firm found the engineered telemarketing scripts produced as much as 35% better results than previous campaigns with traditional telemarketing scripts.
+Other campaigns by the same firm found the engineered telemarketing scripts produced as much as 35% better results than what had been seen in previous campaigns with traditional telemarketing scripts.
 In addition, the call center manager reported "The monitoring reports we've gotten back from the client are much, much better and also I think that the callers felt that they had more tools in their pocket to work with the customer."

-An engineered telemarketing script does not sound fancy or creative.
-In fact, an engineered telemarketing script is apt to be short and direct.
+An engineered sales script does not sound or look fancy or creative.
+In fact, an engineered script is apt to be short and direct.
 Its power is subtle and often subliminal.
-For instance, instead of the "I'm calling on behalf of..." format, an engineered telemarketing script would begin by emphasizing the embedded command "...talk..." to encourage the customer to talk and allow the caller to continue with the presentation.
+For instance, instead of the "I'm calling on behalf of..." format, an engineered script would begin by emphasizing the embedded command "...talk..." to encourage the customer to talk and allow the caller to continue with the presentation.
 An engineered opening might sound like this: "Global Interruptions has asked me to talk to you about a new program.
 If we can talk a moment, I think you will see you have interest.
 Is this a good time to talk to me?"
 When read, there is a tendency to think that such a change sounds too direct or too stiff.
-In practice, such a simple change generated the 30% sales increas mentioned above.
+In practice, such a simple change generated the 30% sales increase seen in the project mentioned above.

-In the world of telemarketing, technology is often king.
+In the world of inside sales, technology is often king.
 But technology is only the infrastructure for the delivery of the message.
-If the message or the delivery are not well-engineered, the technology is wasted.
-When the telemarketing script and caller training are given careful attention, the results are easily seen.
-NLP and other psychological models can provide the basis for a well-designed telemarketing script and training program.
+If the message or the way to say (deliver) the message is not well planned and trained, the technology is wasted.
+When the script and caller training are given careful attention, the results are easily seen.
+NLP can provide the basis for a well-designed inside sales script and training program.

-To learn how to get The Unfair Telemarketing Advantage, http://www.sellwithnlp.com
+To learn how to get The Unfair Inside Sales Advantage, http://www.sellwithnlp.com